 When children develop a problem, such as tooth decay, the problem must be addressed as soon as possible.
 For example, unlike treating an adult cavity, the health and position of the tooth and its permanent replacement underneath must also be taken into account.
 Baby teeth are smaller and less resilient than permanent teeth, and placing a filling in one is a delicate process.
 It’s also a necessary one, for if the decay is ignored, it can not only cause the tooth to fall out prematurely, but can also spread to the underlying permanent tooth structure.

 Schedule an Appointment for Your Child

 Children have a better chance of enjoying a lifetime of healthy smiles if you give them the gift of professional dental care early.
-To learn more about the importance of professional dentistry for your child’s smile, schedule a consultation by calling Dr. Newman’s dental office in Tucson, AZ, today at 520-296-5439.
+To learn more about the importance of professional dentistry for your child’s smile, schedule an appointment at our children’s dentistry by calling Dr. Newman’s dental office in Tucson, AZ, today at 520-296-5439.